-Master of Science in Nutrition
+Master of Science Degree

 The Nutrition, Dietetics, and Food Management program at Murray State University offers a Master of Science in Nutrition for students who have successfully completed the MSU Dietetic Internship Program.
 Master’s study offers students the opportunity to expand their knowledge in both clinical nutrition and nutrition research through a plan of study designed for each student.
-Transfer Credit and GPA

 A total of 12 graduate hours may be transferred from a regionally accredited graduate school.
 All transfer credit must be approved by the student’s advisor and collegiate graduate coordinator.
 All transfer credit must have been earned within the eight-year period allowed for the degree.
-The student must have an overall GPA of at least 3.00 on graduate work at Murray State University and a grade of B or better in any course that the student wishes to transfer to Murray State.
+The student must have an overall GPA of at least 3.00 on graduate-level work at Murray State University and a grade of B or better in any course that the student wishes to transfer to Murray State University.
 It is the responsibility of the student to initiate a request for transfer of credit.
 Graduate transfer credit will not be posted to the student’s transcript or included in the calculation of the student’s GPA until the graduation transcription is prepared.
-Admission Requirements

 Requirement #1 – Successful completion of the MSU Dietetic Internship Program, with a grade of B or better in all courses included in the internship program.
 For more information on the MSU Dietetic Internship Program and how to apply, please visit https://www.murraystate.edu/academics/CollegesDepartments/nursing-and- health-professions/AHS/NutritionDieteticsandFoodManagement/DieteticInternshipProgram/index.aspx

-Director of Graduate Program in Nutrition
+Interim Director of the Graduate Program in Nutrition

 Sample Program of Study